pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 warning: variable "i" is unused (if the variable is not meant to be used, prefix it with an underscore) iex:4

-warning: variable "map" is unused (there is a variable with the same name in the context, use the pin operator (^) to match on it or prefix this variable with underscore if it is not meant to be used) iex:5
+warning: variable "map" is unused (there is a variable with the same name in the context, use the pin operator (^) to match it or prefix this variable with an underscore if it is not meant to be used) iex:5

 [%{x: 1}, %{x: 1}, %{x: 1}]